 The lunch options were your typical meat/bun options or a salad.
-They did have a veggie burger not on the menu, which was a pleasant surprise for these vegetarians who struggle more than you’d expect to find great vegetarian options.
+They did have a veggie burger (not on the menu), which was a pleasant surprise for these vegetarians who struggle more than you’d expect to find great vegetarian options.

-Our group included about 10 people spanning ages of 16 to probably 80.
+Our group included about 10 people spanning ages of 16 to 80.
 What we all did have in common though was that this was not our first time at Magic Kingdom and that we had a LOT of pent up questions about how, exactly, Disney is just so freaking perfect.
 The tour kicked off pretty much right on time.

 Disclaimer: They warn you on the tour that some of the things you’ll see and hear on the tour may change (and potentially ruin) part of the magic of the Disney World experience.
 So out of respect to the magic and/or any future tour goers, I am going to intentionally leave out the specific content that was shared.

-“On Stage” (The park as you know it)
+Starting “On Stage” (The park as you know it)

 We continued down Main Street learning about the hidden details and design decisions that take guests through a very intentional story and experience.
 When we got to the castle, we turned to head into Adventureland where we got to go on our first VIP ride experience.
-We then took a seat and were given a detailed history of Walt and Roy Disney, Disneyland and Disney World.
+We then took a seat and were given a detailed history of Walt and Roy Disney, Disneyland and Walt Disney World.
 Having seen the Disney exhibit at Chicago’s Museum of Science & Industry and a proud regular of Hollywood Studios’ One Man’s Dream, I thought I knew the Disney origin story, but this section was full of new details and information I hadn’t heard before and was really quite fascinating.

-“Off Stage” (backstage)
+“Off Stage” (backstage) - No Spoilers!

-We then ventured behind the scenes for the first time where we were treated to a wealth of information and spoilers that will never allow me to go to a Disney Park again the same.
+We then ventured behind the scenes for the first time where we were treated to a wealth of information and spoilers that will never allow me to go to a Disney park again the same.
 But it was worth it.
 The backstage part was just as impressive as you’d expect.
 I can’t say it was my favorite part, because I really enjoyed a lot of the on-stage part, but it was pretty great.

 We then wound back through Fantasyland where were we were taken backstage again and treated to the holy grail of Disney lore – the utilidor.
 This is the underground tunnel system that runs beneath the park.
 This really was as amazing as I thought it would be.
-Now don’t get me wrong, nothing about the actual tunnels are particularly impressive, they’re not made of glitter or anything, but how it functions is quite fascinating.
+Nothing about the actual tunnels are particularly impressive, they’re not made of glitter or anything, but how it functions is quite fascinating.
 The amount of effort that is required to preserve the magic that takes place above is nothing short of amazing.